Balance Laboratory Testing

 Video- or Electro-Nystagmography (VNG/ENG) with Head Rotation

-During the VNG/ENG test, your eye movements are measured as you track targets on a light bar, shake your head, and perform postural positioning tasks.
-Another test involves having a small balloon placed in your ear.
-Warm and cool water passes through the balloon, but no water enters your ear.
+During the VNG/ENG test, your eye movements are measured as you track lights on a screen, shake your head, and perform postural positioning tasks.
+Another test involves having cool and warm air gently passed through the ear.
 The purpose of this test is to stimulate the balance organs of the inner ear and determine how well your balance system is working.
 The VNG/ENG test takes approximately one hour.
 All of these tests are safe and non-invasive.

 Posturography will directly measure your ability to maintain balance.
 You will stand on a platform with a landscape screen around you.
 You are then presented with different conditions to determine how steadily you can stand.
 This test takes 15-20 minutes.